bloomkd46/homebridge-iRobot/README.md

   - listens for real-time device updates when controlled externally

 ## Supported Devices
+> Don't See Your Device Below?
+> Let Me Know If It Worked By Filling Out [This Template](https://github.com/bloomkd46/homebridge-iRobot/issues/new?assignees=bloomkd46&labels=enchancment&template=add-supported-device.yml&title=Supported+Device%3A+)

 | Model | Supported |
 |-|-|
 | 965 | Yes |